Why Does Menopausal Gut Health Matter?

 Menopause and The Gut-Brain Axis

-Sex hormones influence more than just sex organs.
+Our hormones influence more than just our reproductive organs.
 Estrogen receptors can be found everywhere in the body, from the skin to the brain, and even in the bones.
 These estrogen receptors bind onto estrogen molecules that get circulated throughout the body.
 When estrogen levels are imbalanced or low, they can’t bind onto estrogen receptors has effectively.
 Without enough estrogens to bind onto receptors, the body can’t metabolize those estrogens to regulate other processes.

 Why A Healthy Gut Matters

-Your gut microbiome is the second-largest information hub in your body, second only to the brain.
 The gut microbiome is the population of bacteria that live inside your digestive tract.
 These bacteria absorb nutrients from food and send them into the bloodstream for the body to use to regulate itself.
+Your gut microbiome is the second-largest information hub in your body, after the brain.

 Menopause changes your gut microbiome.
-The imbalance of sex hormones affects hormone receptors that live inside your gut, which in turn has an effect on how well your microbiome performs.
-It also has an effect on the balance of good bacteria that exist in your microbiome.
+The imbalance of sex hormones affects hormone receptors that live inside your gut, which in turn has an effect on how well your microbiome performs and the balance of good bacteria that exist in it.
 When good bacteria start to decrease, your gut microbiome suffers.
 This can cause things like bloating, indigestion, decreased nutrient absorption, and much more.

 So if the gut microbiome is the key to helping support menopausal symptom relief and overall health, what can you do to support a healthy gut?

-The gut microbiome needs two things to be healthy: adequate levels of good bacteria and food, but not just any kind of food, fibrous food.
+The gut microbiome needs two things to be healthy: adequate levels of good bacteria and food.
+But it doesn't need just any kind of food; it requires fibrous food.
 Fiber is the part of a plant-based food source (i.e. fruits and vegetables) that can’t be broken down by the human stomach.
 Instead, bacteria break down fibers and feed off of them for nutrients.

 There are a few thousand bacterial strains that populate the stomach, which means that they all have to be balanced in order to work effectively.
 When certain strains of bacteria are higher than others, it can cause a bacterial buildup that impacts the health of the entire microbiome.
 You can also have bad bacteria enter your gut that disrupts your gut microbiome’s health.